Jefferson Elementary School District: History

 Before the district's inception, parents in Daly City had to send their children to schools in the San Francisco region.
 The first school was in the present day Colma area and was a one-room building constructed in 1856.
 In the following year a new school (named Jefferson School) was constructed on land donated by Peter Dunks.
-The school district was established in 1866 and named Jefferson School District.
+The school district was established in 1866 and named Jefferson School District after Thomas Jefferson.

 Woodrow Wilson Elementary School was founded in 1917 and rebuilt eighteen years later.
 General Pershing School, built in 1917, was remodeled in 1960.
 Colma Primary and Colma Intermediate Schools were established in 1951, followed by Westlake School in 1952 and Benjamin Franklin in the subsequent year.
 By the end of the decade, three new schools, Olympia (1955), Vista Mar, and Vista Grande (both 1958), had been opened.
 The 1960s witnessed the establishment of schools named in honor of Christopher Columbus, General John J. Pershing, Thomas Edison, Daniel Webster, the former US Presidents John F. Kennedy, Abraham Lincoln, and Franklin D. Roosevelt, Fernando Rivera and M. Pauline Brown.
 Ben Franklin Intermediate School was constructed in Broadmoor on land that had been intended for a street.

 By 1972, the district had 21 schools under its supervision enrolling a total of 9,373 pupils and with a cumulative faculty of 462 teachers.
 Vista Grande school was demolished later.
 Critic Allan Temko wrote in the Architectural Forum that "These schools appear with sudden brilliance: ... carefully suited, thoughtfully planned".

 William J. Savage served as superintendent of the district from 1918 to 1931.
 Prior to this appointment, he was principal of Jefferson School.
 In 2011, Matteo Rizzo retired from the post of superintendent.